Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Conclusion

 To improve the safety and comfort of autonomous vehicles, one should not rely solely on on-board sensors, but their perception and scene understanding should be extended by adding information available from a modern IIS.
 With its superior sensor perspectives and spatial distribution, an IIS can provide information far beyond the perception range of an individual vehicle.
 This can resolve occlusions and lead to better long-term planning of the vehicle.

 While there is much research currently being done on specific components and use-cases of IIS, information on building up an entire system is sparse.
-This paper describes how a modern IIS can be successfully designed and built.
-This includes the hardware and sensor setup, detection algorithms, calibration, and data fusion.
-With our evaluation we have shown that our system is able to achieve reasonable results at capturing traffic on an observed highway stretch and that it can generate a reliable digital twin in near real time.
+In this paper we described how a modern IIS can be successfully designed and built.
+This includes the hardware and sensor setup, detection algorithms, calibration, data fusion and position refinement.
+We have shown that our system is able to achieve good results at capturing the traffic of the observed highway stretch and that it can generate a reliable digital twin in near real-time.
 We have further demonstrated that it is possible to integrate the information captured by our system into the environmental model of an autonomous vehicle to extend its limited perception range.

-Our extensive quantitative evaluation has shown that our system is characterized by both a high detection rate and spatial accuracy.
+Our extensive quantitative evaluation has shown that our system is characterized by both a high classification and spatial accuracy, as well as a high detection rate, at day and night.
 The primary purpose of our system is to enhance the perception of autonomous vehicles in the testbed.
-But based on the results of our evaluation, it is also evident that a such a system could be used for applications such as traffic prediction or the detection of emerging traffic jams, wrong-way drivers and immobile vehicles.
+But based on the results of our evaluation, it is also evident that a system like ours could be used for applications such as traffic prediction, the detection of emerging traffic jams, wrong-way drivers and immobile vehicles.
 Traffic flow management with lane and speed recommendations could be another possible application.
 Beyond this, the system could be used as a reference for testing, evaluating and developing autonomous driving functions.
+And it is a huge data source for developing data-driven algorithms.

-Both in general and taking into consideration the above, our system could be improved in terms of the update rate of its digital twin, its night-time functionality and its operation in adverse weather conditions, as well as during traffic jams with severe occlusions.
-Taking into account the vehicles' spatial extents would improve its positioning accuracy and reduce errors caused by different camera perspectives.
-Furthermore, methods of automatically calibrating the system as a whole would greatly improve its performance and reliability.
-Vibrations, oscillations of measurement points and temperature changes can lead to deterioration even of accurately calibrated systems if they are not continuously adjusted.
+We described our experiences with building the Providentia system and outlined some possible improvements, especially regarding its scalability, like adding automatic online calibration and methods for continuous quality monitoring.
+Furthermore, taking into account the vehicles' spatial extents would improve its positioning accuracy and further reduce errors caused by different camera perspectives.
+Besides this, in future we plan to make our system more robust in adverse weather conditions as well as during traffic jams with severe occlusions.